Guidebook

 Emerge from the narrow canyon to cross a rocky wash at 1.3.
 Cairns may assist in following the trail, such as where it turns sharply right less than 0.1 mi. beyond the wash.
 Cross the drainage again at 1.7 (waypoint 13030).
 The route now follows a wide track, soon passing a potential dry camp at right among the pinyons.
 The track crosses the drainage three more times, then climbs out on the left with rocks lining the sides of the meandering treadway.
 Passing over the berm of a dry stock pond (2.2, waypoint 13040) the trail contours into a little canyon, following along its west side, before joining the drainage itself just above an old mortar dam.
 Soon reach a 4WD road and wooden Safford-Morenci Trail sign at 2.4 (waypoint 13050).
 Turn left (northeast) onto the road.
 (Westbounders, look for the wooden sign at right as the road reaches the drainage.)

 The 4WD road undulates northward in pleasant, open country, passing a couple of tracks that head off at right.
-The second track (waypoint 13060) leads over to the corral and stock pond visible eastward, an unreliable source.
+The second track (waypoint 13060) leads over to the corral and stock pond partially visible eastward, an unreliable source.

-The Safford-Morenci Trail now turns left (north) onto 4WD East Bonita Rim Rd, which crosses the drainage again at 8.4.
-Keep straight at the junction with signed Christensen Rd at 9.1.
+The Safford-Morenci Trail now turns left (north) onto 4WD East Bonita Rim Rd, which crosses the drainage again at 9.1.
+Keep straight at the junction with signed Christensen Rd at 9.8.
 Toppy's Cave, named for the reclusive cattle rustler Toppy Johnson who once called it home, is located in the impressive volcanic cliff face high on Turtle Mountain to the east.
-Stay on E. Bonita Rim Rd to 9.7 (waypoint 13180), where recently reconstructed trail heads left.
+Stay on E. Bonita Rim Rd to 10.4 (waypoint 13180), where recently reconstructed trail heads left.

 The well-graded trail ascends with occasional switchbacks to the head of Midnight Canyon.
 Trail crews have done a commendable job in smoothing the way through this surpassingly rocky landscape, although the trail tread will be difficult to keep free of brush without more frequent use.
-Reach the broad ridge of Turtle Mountain by an open gate at 11.0 (waypoint 13200, el.
+Reach the broad ridge of Turtle Mountain by an open gate at 11.7 (waypoint 13190, el.
 6060').
-This is Bellmeyer Saddle, the literal and figurative high point of the Safford-Morenci Trail.
-Be sure to walk the short distance over to the saddle's impressive westward outlook; the panorama includes lower Midnight Canyon, upper Bonita Creek, the Gila Mountains, and beyond, floating like a vision on the horizon, the high crest of the Pinaleno Range.
+This is Bellmeyer Saddle, the literal and figurative high point of the Old Safford-Morenci Trail.
+Be sure to walk the short distance over to the saddle's impressive westward outlook; the panorama includes lower Midnight Canyon, upper Bonita Creek, the Gila Mountains, and beyond, floating like a vision on the horizon, the high crest of the Pinaleņo Mountains.
 Nearby you may find the memorial to Albert Bellmeyer, a pile of rocks marking the spot where he was ambushed and killed in 1892 by Apaches for grazing cattle on Indian land.
 (Bellmeyer may have been killed by the legendary Apache Kid, whose own gravesite the G.E.T. passes at Cyclone Saddle in the San Mateo Mountains (Segment 28), a similarly remote, mountainous spot where the renegade "Kid" was allegedly ambushed by area ranchers in retribution for his many attacks.)

 Segment 12

-Copyright © 2012 simBLISSity Ultralight Designs
+Copyright © 2024 simBLISSity Ultralight Designs